Hospital/Facility: Home Office

 A competitive compensation program will be tailored to the selected candidate.
 Base salary will be supplemented by a performance bonus and comprehensive, well-rounded benefits program, which includes relocation assistance.

-A Bachelor’s degree in Human Resources or equivalent field is required; a Master’s degree in Business Administration is highly desirable.
+A Bachelor’s degree in Human Resources, Business or other business-related field is required.
+A Master’s degree is preferred.
 Certified Compensation Professional (CCP) preferred.

 Professional Qualifications and Personal Attributes